syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Add-the-JavaScript-script-to-the-3D-annotation-in-a-PDF).

 ### File Link Annotation

 Links for external files can be added in a PDF document by using the [PdfFileLinkAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfFileLinkAnnotation.html) class.